 You can store product information, organize customer help articles, share past resolutions with future customers, and analyze the impact of your help articles.

 It is interactive, and your customers think they are in control.
-This way, you can control the narrative while also allowing customers to have control.
-It’s a win-win for you and your customers.

 Help desks help customer service agents keep track of their tickets.
 This allows for faster and more productive support.
 They can even automate some actions for better customer support.